AlgyJr/ios_guides/Search-Bar-Guide.md

 display the search results instead of overlaying of a separate table view.
 However, unlike when working with just the search bar, we still have the built in animation when transitioning to the search interface.

+Also, you get the logic to show Cancel button and hide keyboard when user taps on cancel button for free when you use this.

 <a href="http://imgur.com/AgUYVoN"><img src="http://i.imgur.com/AgUYVoN.gif" title="source: imgur.com" /></a>